Table of Contents

 Definition of Head Trauma

 Head trauma includes a wide spectrum of injuries to the head, including bones, brain, meninges and intracranial vascular structures.
-But mostly, the term head trauma is synonym for traumatic brain injury (TBI).
+But mostly, the term head trauma is a synonym for traumatic brain injury (TBI).

 Classification of Head Trauma